cider-ci/cider-ci_documentation-source/source/installation/setup-and-deployment/index.md

 </div> </div>

-The deploy will take some time which largely depends on the connection speed to the internet.
+The deploy will take some time which largely depends on the connection speed to the Internet.

 ## Signing in and Testing the Installation

 <div class="row"> <div class="col-md-6">
-We can now open the user interface in the webrowser via `http://http://192.168.0.16` where the IP should be replaced by your IP or hostname respectively.
+We can now open the user interface in the browser via `http://http://192.168.0.16` where the IP should be replaced by your IP or hostname respectively.
 We will be redirected to the welcome page.